Kerry Katona: 1998–2001: Atomic Kitten

 In 1998, Katona auditioned for a new girl group created by OMD frontman Andy McCluskey and was chosen, along with Liz McClarnon and Heidi Range – replaced by Natasha Hamilton in 1999.
 The group became Atomic Kitten and their debut single, "Right Now", was released on 29 November 1999, reaching number 10 in the UK.
 Following this initial success, the group released three more singles that failed to reach the top 5 and a debut album that peaked at number 29.
 Atomic Kitten's record label, Innocent Records, was considering dropping them because of their limited success, but were persuaded to allow the group to release "Whole Again" on 29 January 2001.
-Katona shot the music video, but left the group two days before release because of an unexpected pregnancy and conflicts with the other girls.
+Katona shot the music video, but left the group two days before release because of an unexpected pregnancy and conflicts with the other members.

-She was quickly replaced by former Precious singer Jenny Frost and their debut album was re-released with the new vocalist.
+She was subsequently replaced by former Precious singer Jenny Frost and their debut album was re-released with the new vocalist.
 With Frost, "Whole Again" reached number one in 18 other countries, and the group had four number one singles in the UK, two number one albums and estimated sales of 10 million records.